The Atheist Bible, CC-BY Fabian M. Suchanek

 your truthfulness, tranquility —

-that is what thou shall grant to me
+that is what you shall grant to me

 and I shall grant the same to thee.